davidedg/QRadar-notes/LVM_expanding/lvm-on-loop.md

 https://www.ibm.com/support/pages/does-qradar-support-lvm-file-system-storage-expansion
 --

-This has only been tested in a LAB while preparing a "Plan B" for a DR where /opt was not properly sized and only had 2GB available on no further expansions could be possible.
+This has only been tested in a LAB while preparing a "Plan B" for a DR where /opt was not properly sized and only had 2GB available and no further expansions could be possible.
 In the end, this was not needed.
 But the lab did complete a 7.4.3FP5 -> 7.5U7 upgrade while this hack was enabled ... :D